What does Your True Story actually do?

 Do you work with clients outside Canada?

 Yes.
-Most projects happen remotely by video call and email.
-I’ve worked with clients in multiple time zones, and we’ll find a rhythm that suits us both.
+Most projects happen remotely by telephone, video call, and email.
+I’ve worked with clients in multiple time zones, around the world, and we’ll find a rhythm that suits us both.

 How long have you been doing this?